 Common Product: Drywall (Natural Gypsum)

-A Common Product profile (CP) is a type of data record developed as part of a collaboration called the Quartz Project.
+A Common Product profile (CP) is a type of data record originally developed as part of a collaboration called the Quartz Project.
 The profiles are not specific to any manufacturer, but list the substances that are most commonly present in a product type.
 The CPs include a general description of the product type, a list of the most common substances serving each function in the product, and the health hazards associated with these substances.
-Visit the Quartz Project website for more information on the CP methodology.
+See the CP methodology here for more information.

 This CP is based on research done for the Quartz Project.
 Some records may reflect updates made by HBN following the completion of the Quartz effort.
 In addition, health profile and process chemistry information here is linked to the Pharos Chemical and Material Library (CML).
 The CML is regularly updated as hazard lists and research evolves, so this hazard display may not match the snapshot shown in the Quartz database.Representative Manufacturers